 Marketing automation is all the rage these days, and for good reason: it frees up humans to do things humans are good at, and automates repetitive and mundane tasks.
 With marketing automation technology improving by the day, it’s easy to see why it’s become so prevalent.

 A word to the wise, though: just because you engage with and implement marketing automation processes doesn’t guarantee you marketing automation success.
-It’s like anything else in life, you need to put in time and effort to hone your skills in order to generate the best results.
+It’s like anything else in life, you need to put in the time and effort to hone your skills in order to generate the best results.

 To help you avoid turning what should be a time-saving process into an inefficient and confusing mess, we put together an infographic outlining the 5 Steps to Marketing Automation Success: